Esri/calcite-design-system/packages/calcite-components/src/components/tab-title/readme.md

 # calcite-tab-title

-For complete usage and implementation guidance on the `calcite-tab-title` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/tab-title/).
+For complete usage and implementation guidance for `calcite-tab-title`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/tab-title/).

 <!-- Auto Generated Below -->